 The passes of the High Sierra were the most treacherous part of the trail.
-I can still remember the frozen feeling in my gut as I self-belayed my shaking self with an ice axe up Mather Pass trying not to look down.
+I can still remember the frozen feeling in my gut as I self-belayed my shaking self with an ice ax up Mather Pass trying not to look down.

 I first noticed the haze at the edge of Yosemite.
-Having grown up in New England, I thought it was humidity.
+Having grown up in New England, I thought it was the humidity.
 I was wrong.
 Forest fires.

 Somewhere around the halfway point of the trail (which is still in California!), I started to get a little homesick.
-In order to successfully thru-hike, you have to come up with ways to entertain yourself.
+To successfully thru-hike, you have to come up with ways to entertain yourself.
 I have found it helpful to resort to distance challenges.
 My goal was to cross the state of Oregon in under two weeks.
-In northern California I learned how to hike 30+ mile days.
+In northern California, I learned how to hike 30+ mile days.
 It was something that I had to figure out how to do rather than something I just needed the brute strength to do.
 I learned what pace I needed to hike at, when and how long I needed to take breaks, and when I needed to eat (I started eating dinner earlier in the day to give me energy).
 I enjoyed the physical challenge of this section and flew.

 Oregon was all loveliness.
 Especially Crater Lake and the Sisters Wilderness.
 And Mackenzie Pass!
 And Tunnel Falls!
 I met Scott Williamson and Tattoo Joe by Elk Lake Resort.
-I was super excited to meet them and felt like a teenage girl meeting a rock star, but hopefully did not act too celebrity crazed.
+I was super excited to meet them and felt like a teenage girl meeting rock stars, but hopefully did not act too celebrity crazed.

 And suddenly I was in Cascade Locks crossing the Bridge of the Gods and heading into Washington, the final state.
 The very front edge of the "herd" was in town when I arrived, including a buddy of mine who I had met on the Appalachian Trail.
 I ended up hiking the rest of the trail with a wonderful group.
 It was the most enjoyable part of the hike.
-I always head into these adventures excited for the places I will get to be but the people I meet along the way are always the BEST part.
+I always head into these adventures excited for the places I will get to experience but the people I meet along the way are always the BEST part.

 Washington brought rainy, cold weather and we took a couple of days off at the Dinsmore's (PCT trail angels!).
-It was hard to leave their little hiker oasis and return to the cold, wet trail, but we did and were rewarded with black bear sightings and delicious thimble berries.
+It was hard to leave their little hiker oasis and return to the cold, wet trail, but we did and were rewarded with black bear sightings and delicious thimbleberries.

 I made it to the northern terminus of the Pacific Crest Trail at the Canadian Border on August 27th, two weeks ahead of schedule.
 I was ready to be done with the hike but sad to say goodbye to my new friends.
-I could not help but day dream of the Continental Divide.
+I could not help but daydream of the Continental Divide.